 - Download trends for fitness apps

-The penetration of smartphones was 57% in 2017 and will reach 77% by 2025.
-The number of mobile subscriptions is also increasing.
+The penetration of smartphones and the number of mobile subscriptions are constantly increasing.
 Users want healthcare solutions right on their smartphones.
 Especially in the wake of 2020 self-isolation.
 Smartphone fitness solutions are irreplaceable for those who got used to home workouts.
 Potential users appreciate the ease and cheapness of training with fitness apps.
 Some people aren’t planning to get back to gyms.
 Gamification can make their home workouts more engaging and help to stick to physical activities.

 Obesity and overweight tendency is a significant factor.
 Roughly one out of three U.S. adults are overweight or obese (2020).
 And this number can increase twice by 2030.
 Concern over obesity causes the adoption of various weight reduction methods.
 It caused a fitness app demand over the past few years.
 And it made the Health & Fitness category in the App Store one of the most competitive.
 These facts are enabling even greater use of fitness apps in the future.
 And what about gamified fitness app as a possible solution to the problem?
 It appears to be a good solution for users suffering from obesity.
 And it is a promising business opportunity, judging by fitness app market movement:

 Download trends for fitness apps.
-Around 45.5% of smartphone users installed fitness apps (2017).
-This number is connected to the popularity of wearable tracking devices in past years.
-It can boost twice to 2028.
+The number of US fitness apps users raised from 62 to 87 million from 2018 to 2021.
 People can’t imagine their lives without physical activity tracking.
 And this addiction grows by market study data.
 Fitness apps and devices are the best companions for such a lifestyle.
 Gamification can only raise the app’s value for users and add plenty of joy to daily physical activity.
 These facts take a strong place in building predictions for gamified fitness app success.